Rolice/libwebsocket/README.md

 The library was originally developed and tested on *Raspberry Pi*.
 Now it is developed on desktop machine and will be back-ported.

+**Update:** The library was a part of a application project for Raspberry and later it was separated.
+It is now confirmed that it is running nicely under Raspberry again with about **0% CPU load** and **0.3% memory consumption** (Raspberry Pi).

 It is still experimental and in process of implementation against [**RFC 6455**](http://tools.ietf.org/html/rfc6455).

 Current Status
 --------------